 Highlight video clips: Tongo Eisen-Martin, from "Faceless" | Tongo-Eisen Martin, from "Heaven Is All Goodbyes" | Tongo Eisen-Martin on the nature of his performance

 Full program video: Tongo Eisen-Martin: October 5, 2017

-Thanks to a generous grant from the Sam Mazza Foundation, Bay Area poet and activist Tongo Eisen-Martin is invited to be The Poetry Center’s premier Mazza Writer in Residence, and will be in residency throughout the first week of October, 2017.
-This performance and conversation is free and open to the public.
+Thanks to a generous grant from the Sam Mazza Foundation, Bay Area poet and activist Tongo Eisen-Martin was invited to be The Poetry Center’s premier Mazza Writer in Residence, and was in residency throughout the first week of October, 2017.
+This performance and conversation was free and open to the public.

 Also: Words and Music, Tongo Eisen-Martin with Marshall Trammell, in Performance

 Saturday October 7, 7:00pm at The Green Arcade

 “I don't know that there is a living writer whose work loves Black people as much as Tongo Eisen-Martin’s work loves us.
 In Heaven Is All Goodbyes, like all of Eisen-Martin’s work, this Black love is not clumsy, easy, sentimental or reliant on spectacle.
 That Black love lives in the cracked history and ambient future of who we’ve been in the dark, and what's been done to us in the light.
 These poems somehow watch and listen without intervening.
 And when they ask, they ask everything.
 Heaven Is All Goodbyes makes me want to live, and write, with us forever.”

 —Kiese Laymon, author of Long Division and How to Slowly Kill Yourself and Others in America